seanhoughton/nginx-cache/Readme.md

 # Nginx caching proxy

 A simple frontend for caching requests to an upstream source.
 This is a custom-built Nginx with modules statically linked in.
 The VTS module is included for live metrics.
+It supports multiple upstreams, including health check options.

 ## Volumes